moinul-hossain-dhrubo/FIDE_titled_player_and_rating_analysis/README.md

 1. Countries with most GM,IM and CM
 2. Age distribution of the players along with the countries
 3. Emerging Players
+4. Linear combination of the ratings
-4. Profiles of the Candidates tournament qualifiers etc.
+5. Profiles of the Candidates tournament qualifiers etc.

 You can visit the dashboard [here](https://public.tableau.com/app/profile/moinul.hossain.dhrubo/viz/FIDEratingsAnalysis/Agedistribution) . <br/>